Spatio-temporal smoothing, interpolation and prediction of income distributions based on grouped data: Discussion

 \section{Discussion}

 In this study, we proposed a novel spatio-temporal mixture model for analysing income distribution based on grouped data.
-Through the covariate information and spatio-temporal heterogeneous effects, the proposed model allows for the inference and prediction of the income distributions of sampled and non-sampled areas at any time point.
-When an appropriate covariate is available at a higher frequency than the grouped income data, a great insight into the latest income status can be obtained through predictions.
-By applying the proposed method to the HLS data, we obtained the complete maps of the average incomes, median incomes, and Gini indices.
-We observed that the overall average and median incomes decreased over the past 20 years and that the variation in the Gini indices decreased over the same period.
-We also demonstrated that adopting an appropriate covariate was essential to revealing the income statuses of the areas.
-This is particularly true for the non-sampled areas, where the covariate information is the only available information that can be used to infer income statuses.
+By incorporating covariate information and accounting for spatio-temporal heterogeneous effects, the proposed model enables the inference and prediction of income distributions for both observed and unobserved areas at any given time point.
+Particularly, when an appropriate covariate is available at a higher frequency than the grouped income data itself, these predictions can provide significant insights into the latest income status.
+By applying the proposed method to the HLS data, we produced the complete maps of average income, median income, and the Gini index across Japan.
+Our findings revealed that the overall average and median income levels have decreased over the past twenty years, while the spatial variation in Gini indices has also diminished in the same period.